 The water runs back into the faucet.
 David Cook cups the water in his hands and looks into the mirror.
-He washes his face.
-He turns off the faucet.
+He washes his face and turns off the faucet.

 He walks backwards to the door, the water container falls and then stands upright when it closes.
 He continues to walk backwards to the stage, sitting on the piano bench, singing and then playing.
 In reverse, he closes the stage door and climbs a fence.